Author, Speaker, Blogger.

 I became a writer the year I discovered Sister Sheila had hair.
 I was in fifth grade at St. Hugh’s Catholic School in Miami, knee deep in nouns and verbs, when Sister Sheila walked through the door in a new habit that showed two inches of mouse brown hair threaded with silver.

-Thanks to Sister’s jump-start, I went on to earn a BA in Creative Writing from Ashland University in Ohio.
+Thanks to Sister’s jump-start, I went on to earn a BA in creative writing from Ashland University and an MFA in creative writing from Wilkes University.
 With five novels and a messy stack of magazine, newspaper, and blog articles, I’m still infatuated with the written word.

 My newest crush is embarrassingly myopic–blogging memoir every Friday.
 And sometimes it’s just plain embarrassing